-An integration object for Bosch BVMS is represented in Viinex 3.3 by a configuration in the following format:
+An integration object for Bosch BVMS16 is represented in Viinex 3.0 by a configuration in the following format:

 '''

 {

 "type": "bosch",

 "name": STRING,

 "host": STRING,

 "password": STRING |

 "auth": [STRING, STRING],

 "port": INT,

 "certificate": STRING,

 "port_rtsp": INT,

 "auth_rtsp": [STRING, STRING],

-"timezone": INT | STRING,
+"timezone": INT | STRING

-"direct": BOOLEAN,

-"auth_direct": [STRING, STRING]

 }

 '''

 The only mandatory parameter here is host which should specify an IP address or a resolvable name of the server where an instance of BVMS is running.
-Note that Viinex 3.3 integrates Bosch BVMS in terms of "VRM instances", i.e. each Video Recording Manager should be described in Viinex 3.3 configuration as a separate VMS instance.
+Note that Viinex 3.0 integrates Bosch BVMS in terms of "VRM instances", i.e. each Video Recording Manager should be described in Viinex 3.0 configuration as a separate VMS instance.

-Besides the host parameter, it is required that either the property password is specified, or the property auth and, optionally, also the auth\rtsp is specified.
+Besides the host parameter, it is required that either the property password is specified, or the property auth and, optionally, also the auth_rtsp is specified.
 This set of properties works as described below: